1ucian/1ucian.github.io/README.md

 6. Open `http://<host>:5000/` in your browser (replace `<host>` with your computer's address).
 The server listens on all network interfaces so it can be reached from other devices on the same network.

 Conversation history, unread email summaries and calendar events are stored locally in `memory.db`.
 Settings are written to `config.json`.

+### Recent Updates
+- Email and calendar actions support multi-turn conversations.
+If you start composing an email or event without all the details, the assistant will ask follow-up questions.
+- Older chat history is pruned and summarized automatically so the database stays small.
+- You can ask "what time is it" or "where am I" for current context.
+- A `run python <code>` command lets you quickly execute snippets.

 InsightMate understands commands like `search email <keywords>`, `search calendar <keywords>`, `add event <title> <time>` and `send email <address> <subject> <message>`.